prof-rossetti/georgetown-opim-243-201901/projects/freestyle/proposal.md

 ## Investigation

-How are you going to build it?
+Section header: How are you going to build it?

 ### Web Services (APIs)